HorstBaerbel/sfivt/README.md

 IMAGE_FILE should be the full path to an image file on disk.
 The sfivt can display all the formats the FreeImage library is able to read, so PNG/JPG/TIFF/BMP/GIF/TGA should be working.

 **Valid command(s):**
 - -1 One-shot mode.
 Exit directly after displaying the image.
-Do not wait for <ENTER>.
+Do not wait for &lt;ENTER&gt;.
 Obscure, I know.

 **Examples:**
 Display an image on fb2 and directly exit: ```sfivt -1 /dev/fb1 ~/xxx/aaa.jpg```